tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-discovery-v1alpha1.md

     Namespace is the Kubernetes namespace for discovery.
 Required.

-  - **watches.uid** (string), required

-    UID is a Kubernetes object UID.

-    It should either be the exact object UID or the transitive owner.

   - **watches.name** (string)

     Name is the Kubernetes object name.

     This is not directly used in discovery; it is extra metadata.

+  - **watches.uid** (string)

+    UID is a Kubernetes object UID.

+    It should either be the exact object UID or the transitive owner.

 - **extraSelectors** ([]LabelSelector)